UltimateForm/mordhau-rcon-suite/README.md

 - **chg_name**: change a player's name in DB
   - usage: `.db chg_name <plafayb_id> <new_name>`
 - **metadata**: show metadata of db
+- **export_playtime**: export playtime data as json, compatible with server side mods such as Night's Playtime.
+Will also write the export to `./persist/` folder

 #### Admin Season config commands (.season)